 The meaning of life, or at least as I understand it, has come to me after continuously battling mental illness.
 When coupled with my brain’s tendency to be in overdrive nearly every moment of every day, I was bound to reach a conclusion at some point.

-Truth is, if I had not contemplated the meaning of life both in my darkest hours and at my happiest times, I believe the answer would have alluded me; quite possibly for the remainder of my life.
+Truth is, if I had not contemplated the meaning of life both in my darkest hours and at my happiest times, I believe the answer would have eluded me, quite possibly for the remainder of my life.

-firstly, as most people with depression can attest, one is often stuck ruminating over why they are even here in the first place.
+Firstly, as most people with depression can attest, one is often stuck ruminating over why they are even here in the first place.
 Similarly, they can often question the point to it all.
-I know I do; frustratingly so, it occupies my neurocircuitry whenever I suffer a boat of major depression.
+I know I do; frustratingly so, it occupies my neurocircuitry whenever I suffer a bout of major depression.

 This question often crosses my mind organically, no matter my mental state and thankfully, I’ve come up with a conclusion that I think many may agree with.